Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 Muster Drills Are In Person

 Passengers must attend muster drills in person on DCL.
-You’ll be assigned a muster station and expected to stand during the drill at your designated time on embarkation day.
+You’ll be assigned a muster station and expected to stand or sit during the drill at your designated time on embarkation day.

 Instructions are shared through announcements and the Disney Cruise Line Navigator app, with crew members present to guide you.
 The process is usually quick and well-organized, but it must be completed before certain onboard venues and activities fully open.

-Some guests dress up for photos or dinner, others stay cruise casual all week, and both are normal.
-Disney’s main dining rooms welcome cruise‑appropriate attire every night, so skipping formalwear won’t feel out of place.
+You’ll see plenty of guests dressed up for dinner or pictures, and just as many staying casual the entire cruise.
+Both are completely normal.
+Disney’s main dining rooms welcome cruise-appropriate outfits every night, so skipping formalwear will not feel out of place.

 Split Bathrooms Are Standard on Disney Ships

-One of the best things Disney does differently in their staterooms is the split bathroom design, which is standard across most cabin categories.
-Instead of one bathroom, Disney separates the space into two rooms: one with a toilet and sink, and another with a shower or tub and sink.
+Split bathrooms are standard on Disney cruise ships in most stateroom categories.
+Instead of one bathroom, the space is divided into two separate areas: one with a toilet and sink, and another with a shower or tub and sink.

 Stateroom Door Decorations Are a Popular Disney Cruise Tradition

-Decorating your stateroom door is a very popular tradition on Disney cruises.
-Since stateroom doors are metal, guests often use magnets or magnetic decorations to personalize their door and make it easier to spot in the hallway.
+Decorating your stateroom door is a popular tradition on Disney cruises.
+Since the doors are metal, guests use magnets or magnetic decorations to personalize their door and make it easier to spot in the hallway.
+I’ve never seen more cruise door decorations than on a Disney cruise.

 Outlets and Charging Rules on Disney Cruise Line